 In New York, while courts may issue orders of protection as part of a divorce or a criminal court case, the Family Court can also issue orders of protection without any other case being filed.
-In Family Court the person seeking the order is called the “petitioner", while the person against whom the order is sought is called the “respondent”.
-A “stay away” or “full stay away” order of protection prohibits all contact (including letters, telephone, emails, etc) between the petitioner and the respondent.
+In Family Court the person seeking the order is called the “petitioner”, while the person against whom the order is sought is called the “respondent”.
+A “stay away” or “full stay away” order of protection prohibits in person contact and may also prohibit all contact (including letters, telephone, emails, etc) between the petitioner and the respondent.
 When the parties reside in the same household, a “stay away” order is called an “exclusion order” because it excludes the respondent from the home.
 In deciding whether to grant an exclusion order, Courts often find it irrelevant who owns the home, whose name the lease is in, or who pays the rent or mortgage.

 Alternatively, an Order of Protection may merely order the respondent to refrain from assaulting, menacing, stalking, or harassing the alleged petitioner, without prohibiting contact.
 This is sometimes known in the Family Court as an order “on the usual terms and conditions”.

 A final order of protection is granted after a hearing (trial), or without a hearing on consent of both parties.
 A temporary order of protection can be issued to protect the petitioner until such time as a final order of protection is issued- or the case is withdrawn or dismissed.
-Final orders of protection are usually good for two years or more, unless there is an order on consent where the parties and the judge agree to a lesser period of time.
+Final orders of protection are usually good for two years, unless there is an order on consent where the parties and the judge agree to a lesser period of time.
 If the Court finds “aggravating circumstances” (e.g. use of a weapon) it can issue an Order of Protection for up to 5 years.